 Back pain is the most common reason to miss work and the second most common reason to see a medical doctor, affecting 80% of people in their lives.
-Read on to find out why slipped disc happens, exercises for slipped disc, and other treatments for a long term solution.
+Read on to find out why slipped disc happens, exercises for slipped disc, and other options for a long term solution.

-WHAT IS SLIPPED/HERNIATED DISC?
+WHAT IS SLIPPED Disc or HERNIATED DISC?

 Back pain is the most common reason to miss work and the second most common reason to see a medical doctor, affecting 80% of people in their lives.
 In many cases this worsens and results in injury to the disc (known as a slipped disc), where patients experience symptoms such as pain, tingling, numbness or weakness in the leg and foot.
-Read on to find out why this happens, exercises for slipped disc and other treatments to solve this problem long term.
+Read on to find out why this happens, exercises for slipped disc and other options to manage this problem long term.

 WHY DO SLIPPED DISCS/HERNIATED DISCS HAPPEN?